 Stuckey’s Bank, as so often happened in the early days of banking, evolved almost imperceptibly from a general merchanting business, that of Samuel Stuckey of Langport.
 His bank there dated from 1772 and Langport remained its Head Office throughout the 137 years independent life of the bank.
 1806 saw the opening of the Bristol Office at 50 Broad Quay.
 Stuckey’s Bank, a joint stock bank and the second to be formed in the country, was created in 1826 by the amalgamation of three Stuckey family banks along with a private Bristol bank.
 From 1828 they came under the name Stuckey’s Banking Company, also known as Bristol & Somersetshire Bank.
 In the heyday of Vincent Stuckey (24 March 1771 to 8 May 1845) their note-issue was the largest in England and Wales after the Bank of England and their notes were widely preferred locally.

-In 1835, Connecticut merchant John Pitkin purchased the land of the Town of New Lots north of New Lots Avenue.
+This card: In 1835, Connecticut merchant John Pitkin purchased the land of the Town of New Lots north of New Lots Avenue.
 He founded the East New York Boot, Shoe & Leather Manufacturing Company shoe factory at what is now Williams Street and Pitkin Avenue in 1838, with its sales department in New York city.
 Pitkin named the area East New York to signify it as the eastern end of New York City

 The company obtained contracts for the labour of one hundred and fifty convicts in the Albany County Penitentiary and for the labour of two hundred and fifty boys in the Providence, R. I., Reform School.
 They also added the labour of the prisoners in the Rhode Island State Prison and established another factory in the city of Providence.
 The labour of some three hundred Albany county prisoners, then employed by a rival firm, was offered as an inducement to move its plant to Albany.